-The RT book, "Respiratory Disease: Principles of Patient Care," (edited by Robert L. Wilkins & James R. Dexter, 1993), describes a paper written in 1936 by Swiss Pediatrician Dr. Franconi and his colleagues where he describes two children with cystic fibrosis.
+The textbook, "Respiratory Disease: Principles of Patient Care, edited by Robert L. Wilkins & James R. Dexter, 1993, describes a paper written in 1936 by Swiss Pediatrician Dr. Franconi and his colleagues where he describes two children with cystic fibrosis.
 He actually referred to it as celiac disease, a disease of the pancreas.
+(2)

-Also in the 1930s a pathologist named Dr. Dorothy Hansine Andersen, according to changing the face of medicine (nim.nih.gov), became interested in the disease after performing an autopsy, and became the first to recognize this condition as a disease.
-She named it cystic fibrosis after the scarring and cyst formation that she observed on the pancreas of CF patients.
-Later, in the 1950s she helped discover a test that is still used to diagnose CF to this day.
-She also theorized the condition was caused by a deficiency in vitamin A.
+Also in the 1930s a pathologist named Dr. Dorothy Hansine Andersen became interested in the disease after performing an autopsy.
+She was the first to recognize this condition as a disease.
+She named it cystic fibrosis after the scarring and cyst formation that she observed on the pancreas of these patients.
+Later, in the 1950's, she helped discover a test that is still used to diagnose cystic fibrosis.
+She also theorized the condition was caused by a deficiency in vitamin A. (3)

-Cysticfibrosis.com notes the 1950s was also a decade in which high fat diets were first studies as a source of treatment for CF, and in the 1960s and 1970s similar studies were performed to show that high fat diets work.
-Likewise, during this time parents and CF patients who grew to adulthood helped to create CF research and organizations such as the Cystic Fibrosis Foundation.
+The 1950's was also a decade in which high fat diets were first studied as a source of treatment for CF, and in the 1960's and 1970's similar studies were performed to show that high fat diets benefited patients with CF. Likewise, during this time, parents, and CF patients who grew to adulthood, helped to create CF research and organizations such as the Cystic Fibrosis Foundation.
+(5)